Tuvalu: Colonial administration

+Following the declaration of the protectorate, the Gilbert and Ellice Islands were notionally administered directly by the High Commission, with Charles Richard Swayne appointed as the first deputy commissioner resident in the islands.
+British law was not initially imposed, but rather the existing indigenous law of each island was codified and published under the title Native Laws of the Gilbert Islands Protectorate in 1894.
+The protectorate was abolished in 1915 and replaced by a Crown colony, largely due to its remoteness from the High Commission's headquarters in Fiji.

 Second World War

 During the Second World War, as a British colony the Ellice Islands were aligned with the Allies of the war.
 Early in the war, the Japanese invaded and occupied Makin, Tarawa and other islands in what is now Kiribati.
 The United States Marine Corps landed on Funafuti on 2 October 1942, and on Nanumea and Nukufetau in August 1943.
 Funafuti was used as a base to prepare for the subsequent seaborne attacks on the Gilbert Islands (Kiribati) that were occupied by Japanese forces.

 The islanders assisted the American forces to build airfields on Funafuti, Nanumea and Nukufetau and to unload supplies from ships.
 On Funafuti, the islanders shifted to the smaller islets so as to allow the American forces to build the airfield and Naval Base Funafuti on Fongafale.
 A Naval Construction Battalion (Seabees) built a seaplane ramp on the lagoon side of Fongafale islet, for seaplane operations by both short- and long-range seaplanes, and a compacted coral runway was also constructed on Fongafale, with runways also constructed to create Nanumea Airfield and Nukufetau Airfield.
 USN Patrol Torpedo Boats (PTs) and seaplanes were based at Naval Base Funafuti from 2 November 1942 to 11 May 1944.

 The atolls of Tuvalu acted as staging posts during the preparation for the Battle of Tarawa and the Battle of Makin that commenced on 20 November 1943, which were part of the implementation of "Operation Galvanic".
 After the war, the military airfield on Funafuti was developed into Funafuti International Airport.